-Practical teaching requirement
+Practical teaching requirement: 25% of total grade

-Students will be expected to volunteer in their local community as an ESL teacher/tutor on a weekly basis (a minimum of 10 weeks), as well as submit 5 responses/reflections to their service learning, due in weeks 2, 4, 8, 10, and 15.
-These responses should be clear and concise, with well-organized thoughts, no shorter than the equivalent of 1/2 page, typed, and no longer than the front side of a single page (single-spaced, font size 12).
+Students will be expected to volunteer in their local community as an ESL teacher/tutor a minimum of 10 hours, as well as submit 5 reflective responses to their teaching, due in weeks 2, 4, 8, 10, and 15.
+These reflections should be clear and concise, with well-organized thoughts, and a length of around 500 words.

 Reflections should not simply summarize what happened, but should instead raise a question or issue, discuss a problematic teaching situation (and offer suggestions for solving it!), make connections to class material and other scholarly work related to either pedagogy or language acquisition, or illustrate a lightbulb moment for the student.
-In other words, these responses should give some insight into what the student (you, the student enrolled in 5301, not those you are working with) learned from the experience.
+In other words, these responses should give some insight into what the student (you, the student enrolled in 5301) learned from the experience.